nhsbsa/nhsbsa-digital-playbook/src/development/clean-code.md

 ---
 layout: article
-title: "Test at the NHSBSA"
+title: "Clean code"
-description: "How we test at the NHSBSA"
+description: "How we write code at the NHSBSA"
-tags: home
+tags: dev
 ---

 ## Introduction